United We Stand (1986 film): Plot

-Sports in Hong Kong is declining, pressures of an international track and field competition is almost too much for ten young athletes to bear, famous athlete Chi Cheng (Chi Cheng (athlete)) hires trainer Cheung (Olivia Cheng), who leg was hurt badly due to an unfortunate incident, to help them as they train for the competition.
-Polly (Gigi Lai) and Lam (Fennie Yuen) are rivals on the same team, they challenged trainer Cheung to a race, they realize trainer Cheung outpaced them a lot, which made them respect trainer Cheung a lot more.
-During their training, they entered a small competition and got great results, because of this, they became careless and lost to the Singapore national track and field team in the final.
-Trainer Cheung was furious and almost quit her job because of this.
-After this competition, they realize the important of unity and hard work.
+Sports in Hong Kong are declining, and the pressure of an international track and field competition is almost too much for ten young athletes to bear.
+Famous athlete Chi Cheng hires trainer Cheung (Olivia Cheng), whose leg was hurt badly due to an unfortunate incident, to help them as they train for the competition.
+Polly (Gigi Lai) and Lam (Fennie Yuen) are rivals on the same team; they challenge trainer Cheung to a race, but realize trainer Cheung has outpaced them by a lot, which makes them respect trainer Cheung more.
+During their training, they enter a small competition and get great results; because of this, they become careless and lose to the Singapore national track and field team in the final.
+Trainer Cheung is furious and almost quits her job because of this.
+After this competition, they realize the importance of unity and hard work.
 Their hard work paid off in the end as they won the international track and field competition, giving sports in Hong Kong some hope.